Four Tet: Career

 In August 2021, Hebden filed a legal suit against Domino Records for "damages of up to £70,000" in an ongoing dispute regarding streaming royalties.
 The case pertained to Hebden's recording contract with Domino, which he signed in February 2001.
 Hebden argued that the contract entitled him to 50% of all of his royalties from streaming services based outside of the United Kingdom.
 Domino argued that contractual clause cited by Hebden does not apply to streaming royalties.
 The label, citing a separate clause, argued that Hebden "was only entitled to 75% of 18% of the dealer price (i.e. a 13.5% royalty rate)."
 A settlement out of court was not reached, and the case would be decided upon by a judge of the Business and Property Courts of the High Court of Justice.
 In November 2021, three albums by Four Tet were removed from streaming services.
-Hebden claims he was informed by Domino's legal team that the label would remove his music from all digital platforms "in order to stop the case progressing," which he disagreed to.
+Hebden claims he was informed by Domino's legal team that the label would remove his music from all digital platforms "in order to stop the case progressing", which he disagreed to.
 In June 2022, Hebden announced that he won the suit in the Intellectual Property Enterprise Court, receiving £56,921.08, plus his legal costs, after Domino agreed to backpay the 50 percent rate.

-In February 2023, Hebden, along with Skrillex and Fred Again, played a 5-hour set in a sold out show at Madison Square Garden.
+In February 2023, Hebden, along with Skrillex and Fred Again, played a 5-hour set in a sold-out show at Madison Square Garden.

+In a series of tweets on 12 April 2023, Hebden announced that he was working on a new album with music planned to be released "before the shows start", in reference to his May 2023 tour with Squidsoup.
+He also announced that he was working on music with William Tyler.
+On 25 April, Four Tet's single Three Drums was played on BBC Radio 6 Music before being released.
+Although it appeared that his new album was completed and pressed on vinyl due to Instagram stories and a tweet, "TEXT055" was instead a collaboration between Fred Again and Brian Eno.

+Hebden released Three on 15 March 2024.
+He first previewed the album with its opening track "Loved" on 10 January 2024.
+On 14 February 2024, to coincide with Valentine's Day, Hebden released the track "Daydream Repeat."
+On 9 September 2024, Hebden released the single "In My Dreams", in collaboration with singer Ellie Goulding.

+In November 2024, Hebden received two Grammy nominations for his album "Three", for "Best Dance/Electronic Recording" with "Loved," and for "Best Dance/Electronic Album."
+He also received a nomination for "Best Dance/Electronic Recording" for his production on "leavemealone", a collaboration between Fred Again and Baby Keem.